xestray/xestray.github.io/docs/ComputerScience/ADS/lec-5.md

 BinTree CombineTrees( BinTree T1, BinTree T2 )
 {  /* merge equal-sized T1 and T2 */
     if ( T1->Element > T2->Element )
-        /* attach the larger one to the smaller one */ return CombineTrees( T2, T1 );
+        return CombineTrees( T2, T1 );
     /* insert T2 to the front of the children list of T1 */
     T2->NextSibling = T1->LeftChild;